Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies

 \sectionfont{\bfseries \sffamily}

 \subsectionfont{\bfseries\sffamily }

 \textsf{{\bf Abstract}: One central goal of design of observational studies is to embed non-experimental data into an approximate randomized controlled trial using statistical matching.
-Researchers then make the \emph{randomization assumption} in their downstream, outcome analysis.
-For matched pair design, the randomization assumption states that the treatment assignment across all matched pairs are independent, and that the probability of the first subject in each pair receiving treatment and the other control is the same as the first receiving control and the other treatment.
-In this article, we develop a novel framework for testing the randomization assumption based on solving a clustering problem with side-information using modern statistical learning tools.
-Our testing framework is \emph{nonparametric}, \emph{finite-sample exact}, and distinct from previous proposals in that it can be used to test a relaxed version of the randomization assumption called the \emph{biased randomization assumption}.
-One important by-product of our testing framework is a quantity called \emph{residual sensitivity value} (RSV), which quantifies the level of minimal residual confounding due to observed covariates not being well matched.
+Despite empirical researchers' best intention and effort to create high-quality matched samples, residual imbalance due to observed covariates not being well matched often persists.
+Although statistical tests have been developed to test the randomization assumption and its implications, few provide a means to quantify the level of residual confounding due to observed covariates not being well matched in matched samples.
+In this article, we develop two generic classes of exact statistical tests for a biased randomization assumption.
+One important by-product of our testing framework is a quantity called \emph{residual sensitivity value} (RSV), which provides a means to quantify the level of residual confounding due to imperfect matching of observed covariates in a matched sample.
 We advocate taking into account RSV in the downstream primary analysis.
-The proposed methodology is illustrated by re-examining a famous observational study concerning the effect of right heart catheterization (RHC) in the initial care of critically ill patients. }
+The proposed methodology is illustrated by re-examining a famous observational study concerning the effect of right heart catheterization (RHC) in the initial care of critically ill patients.
+Code implementing the method can be found in the supplementary materials.}